[2026 Complete Edition] 35 Questions and Sample Answers for the Kendo Promotion Examination Written Test for 2nd, 3rd, 4th, and 5th Dan

 A good opportunity to strike is one where you can seize a gap or change in your opponent's stance or posture and turn it into an effective strike.

-Main opportunities: ① Debana ② When the technique is exhausted ③ When the opponent settles in ④ Hikihana ⑤ When the opponent receives a block ⑥ When the opponent takes a deep breath
+Key opportunities:① Debana ② When the technique is finished ③ When the opponent settles in ④ Hikihana ⑤ When the opponent receives the blow ⑥ When the opponent takes a deep breath

 [Question 17] Explain "abort"